open-sauced/api/README.md

 ### 🕺 OpenAPI Swagger Doc

-When the server is run, an OpenAPI swagger doc is generated into the project's root directory.
-When making API changes, make sure to run `npm run start:dev` to test your changes and generate any new Swagger document bits.
+When making API changes, make sure to run `npm run generate:swagger` to generate any new Swagger document bits.

 ### 📕 Types